Alex313031/ThoriumOS/README.md

 ## ChromiumOS builds with x264(H.264), kernel 4.14.255, linux firmware/modules support, and extra packages.

-- Extra packages include iotop, iotools, sysstat, htop, and sl.
+- Extra packages include iotop, iotools, sysstat, htop, sl, custom wallpapers, and TrImLy: a fstrim and e4defrag automator script I made for ChromiumOS.

 &nbsp;&nbsp;&ndash; Inspired by and based off of ArnoldTheBat's builds which can be downloaded here > https://arnoldthebat.co.uk/wordpress/ \
 &nbsp;&nbsp; - Also some code from FydeOS > https://github.com/FydeOS